 If your foreclosure sale is scheduled to take place in a matter of days, you can stop the foreclosure in its tracks by filing for bankruptcy.
-Upon your filing, the court will issue an order containing something called an automatic stay, which immediately puts your foreclosure on hold during the bankruptcy process, which generally lasts around three or four months.
+Upon your filing, something called an automatic stay goes into place.
+The stay immediately puts the foreclosure on hold during the bankruptcy process.
 The lender may try to get around the automatic stay by filing a motion to lift the stay and asking permission from the court to continue with the foreclosure proceeding.
-But even if the lender’s motion is granted, the foreclosure will still probably be delayed for at least one or two months, during which you can continue negotiating a foreclosure alternative with your lender.
+But even if the lender’s motion is granted, the foreclosure will still probably be delayed for at least one or two months, during which time you can continue trying to work out a foreclosure alternative.

 Filing for bankruptcy is a serious step and should be carefully considered.
 Most significantly, a bankruptcy filing can result in the loss of other valuable property and will damage your credit score.
-Keep in mind, however, that foreclosure will also damage your credit score, and the benefits of filing bankruptcy (the discharge of your mortgage and unsecured debts) may outweigh any hit you may experience to your credit.
+Keep in mind, though, that foreclosure will also damage your credit score, and the benefits of filing bankruptcy (the discharge of your mortgage and unsecured debts) might outweigh any hit you might experience to your credit.

 The downside to suing your lender is that a lawsuit can be very costly.
-Without sufficient evidence to prove your allegations against your lender, your lawsuit will serve only to delay rather than prevent your foreclosure.
-But even a delay to your foreclosure may be enough of an incentive for your lender to reach a settlement with you.
+If a court doesn't believe your allegations against the lender, your lawsuit will serve only to delay rather than prevent your foreclosure.
+But even a delay to your foreclosure might be enough of an incentive for your lender to reach a settlement with you.